 For decades, the various companies that created ABB Lummus Global used asbestos in the manufacturing of equipment and parts.
 For decades, through the 1980s, it was common to use asbestos in industrial settings or the kinds of machinery made by ABB.

-Asbestos was used in gaskets, valves, insulation, generators, and a number of other industrial machinery and parts.
 Because asbestos has a high capacity to resist fire and heat, it was commonly used in an industrial setting, especially in those with heat and friction.

 Asbestos Exposure Caused by ABB Lummus Global